serverless/components/README.md

 **Serverless Components** is framework for easily provisioning and sharing application components on ~~cloud~~ serverless services.

-It does not seek to be another general infrastructure provisioning tool (e.g. Cloudformation, Terraform), but a solution that enables developers to build their own reusable abstractions on top of infrastructure, that resemble the use-case they are seeking to build (e.g. a Blog, Payment Processor, Realtime Application)
+It does not seek to be another general infrastructure provisioning tool (e.g. Cloudformation, Terraform), but a solution that enables developers to build their own reusable abstractions on top of infrastructure, that resemble the use-case they are seeking to build (e.g. a Blog, Payment Processor, Realtime Application).
+These components are just packages published to npm.

-These Components are use-case focused, and you can deploy them alongside infrastructure, in the same configuration file.
+You could use components either programmatically via a `serverless.js` file (which would also create a component in the process), or via a `serverless.yml` file.
+These Components are use-case focused, and you can deploy them alongside infrastructure, in the same file.

 ```yaml
 # serverless.yml